bitbomdev/minefield/README.md

 For detailed information on available query commands and their usage, please refer to the [Custom Query Commands documentation](docs/customQueryCommands.md).

+## In-Depth Demo

+For a more in-depth demo, please refer to the [Minefield's Demo](docs/demoOfMinefield.md)

 ## Acknowledgements

 - https://github.com/RoaringBitmap/roaring